netzkolchose/django-computedfields/docs/examples.rst

     If you cannot get the code any faster, maybe try to give up on the "realtime" approach computed fields offer by deferring the hard work.

+    (Future versions might provide a `@computed_async` decorator to partially postpone hard work in a more straight forward fashion.)

 - query load
-    The following ideas will mainly concentrate on query load issues with computed field updates and how to gain back some performance.
-Note that the query load plays a rather important role for computed field updates, as any relation noted in dependencies is likely to turn into an n-case update.
+    The following ideas/examples below mainly concentrate on query load issues with computed field updates and the question, how to gain back some update performance.
+For computed field updates the query load plays a rather important role, as any relation noted in dependencies is likely to turn into an `n`-case update.
-    In theory this expands to `O(n^nested_relations)`, practically it cuts down earlier due to finite records in the database and agressive model/field filtering done by the resolver.
+    In theory this expands to `O(n^nested_relations)`, practically it cuts down earlier due to finite records in the database and agressive model/field filtering done by the auto resolver.
 Still there is much room for further optimizations.

     Before applying some of the ideas below make sure to profile your project.
 Tools that might come handy for that: